pfeodrippe/vybe/README.md

 even a GLTF (GLB really) loader with hot reload support... just like we are used in Clojure.

+### `vybe.network`

+Includes helpers so you can connect to another computer (P2P), it tries UDP hole punching using a server I've setup in Digital Ocean (it's only for starting the connection, not for persistent communication) so the peers can know each other's IP.

+We use https://github.com/pfeodrippe/cute_headers/blob/master/cute_net.h to have encrypted UDP packets and the options to send some packet reliably (similar to TCP, but without its overhead).
+Read the referred link.

 ## Requirements

 - Java 22 (at least)